ssullivan14/liri-node-app/README.md

 It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.
 Edit the text in random.txt to test out the feature for movie-this and concert-this.

-BONUS

-In addition to logging the data to your terminal/bash window, output the data to a .txt file called log.txt.
-Make sure you append each command you run to the log.txt file.
-Do not overwrite your file each time you run a command.